 V is for Visuals

 I talked about images earlier, but don’t forget visuals in their wider form.
 Graphs, quotes, illustrations, infographics all have their place in making something easier to understand.
-The Content Marketing Institute might give you some ideas.

 V is also for

 This one is closely related to lack of motivation and procrastination.
 The best cure I know is to just write.
 Failing that, get some fresh air and don’t try to force it.
 A deadline also does wonders for curing writers block nine times out of ten!
 If you’re still stuck, have a read of this from Glenn.

 - Wireframe – a visual representation of a page and where all the bits on it go.
 It’s a bit more complicated than that, but you can read all about wireframes here.

 X is for (Generation) X